tartley/colorama/README-hacking.md

 As a result of both the above, we are very conservative in what sorts of changes we can accept.
 Generally, we are not keen on new features.
-Even if they are small, they still add to the future maintenance burden, increasing the surface area into which future bugs or compatibility changes could be introduced.
+Even if they are small, they still add to the future maintenance burden, increasing the surface area into which future bugs or compatibility breaks could be introduced.

 This is especially true if they are new ways to generate ANSI codes (e.g.